conedevelopment/sprucecss-eleventy-starter/README.md

 4. **Run the production mode**

-To go live, you should use the production script to compress the Sass files.
+Before you go live, you should use the production script to compress the Sass files.

     ```shell
     npm run prod